Health

 No hay anuncios

 The bacteria responsible for the outbreak do not come from an external source but are normally present in some people.
-Meningitis B is caused by meningococcus (Neisseria meningitidisMeningitis B, a bacterium that can live in the nose and throat without causing symptoms, is a carrier of the meningitis B virus.
-Between 5% and 10% of the population may be carriers, a proportion that can reach 20% among young people.
+Meningitis B is caused by meningococcus (Neisseria meningitidisMeningitis B, a bacterium that can live in the nose and throat without causing symptoms, affects between 5% and 10% of the population, a proportion that can reach 20% among young people.
 Meningitis is transmitted through close personal contact, such as kissing, sharing drinks, or using the same e-cigarettes.
-This is why outbreaks are more frequent in environments with close contact, such as student residences, parties, or educational institutions.
-Most carriers do not become ill, but the bacteria can cause serious infections in some cases.
-Despite the seriousness of the outbreak, the minister urged people to avoid panic and stressed that "the overall risk to the population is low."
+This is why outbreaks are more frequent in environments with close contact, such as student residences, parties, or schools.
+Most carriers do not become ill, but the bacteria can cause very serious infections in some cases.
 The meningitis B vaccine was not introduced into the UK's mandatory vaccination schedule until 2015, meaning that a large proportion of current university students are not immunized.

 Streeting has ruled out, for the time being, the closure of schools or universities, although both the university administration and the various student associations have suspended public events scheduled for the coming days and have switched from in-person classes to online classes.
 The aim is to contain the outbreak before university students return home next week for the Easter holidays.